SheetJS/docs.sheetjs.com/docz/docs/07-csf/07-features/01-formulae.md

   <TabItem value="bun" label="Bun">

-Typically file data will be available as a `Uint8Array` from a network request or stored in the filesystem.  `cellFormula: true` should be added to the second options argument to `read` or `readFile`:
+Typically file data will be available as a `Uint8Array` from a network request or stored in the file system. `cellFormula: true` should be set in the options argument to `read` or `readFile`:

 **`XLSX.read`**